Starboy (album): Singles

 On September 21, 2016, the album's lead single, "Starboy", was released digitally on music stores and streaming services.
 The song features guest appearances from French electronic duo Daft Punk.
 The music video for the song premiered on September 28.
 The song peaked at number one on the US Billboard Hot 100.

+"False Alarm" was released digitally as the album's second single on September 29, 2016.
+The song peaked at number 55 on the Billboard Hot 100.

-"I Feel It Coming" was serviced to British contemporary hit radio on November 24, 2016, and later to rhythmic contemporary radio on December 6, 2016, as the album's second single.
+"I Feel It Coming" was initially released as the album's joint third single, alongside "Party Monster" on November 17, 2016; it was later serviced to US rhythmic contemporary radio on December 6, 2016.
 The song peaked at number four on the Billboard Hot 100.

-"Party Monster" was released to urban contemporary radio on December 6, 2016, as the album's third single.
+"Party Monster" was initially released as the album's fourth single, alongside "I Feel It Coming" on November 17, 2016; it was later serviced to urban contemporary radio on December 6, 2016.
 The song peaked at number 16 on the Billboard Hot 100.

-"Reminder" was released to rhythmic contemporary radio on May 9, 2017, as the album's fourth single in the United States.
+"Reminder" was released to rhythmic contemporary radio on May 9, 2017, as the album's fifth single.
 The song peaked at number 31 on the Billboard Hot 100.

-"Rockin' was released to contemporary hit radio in France on May 9, 2017, as the album's fifth international single.
+"Rockin' was released to contemporary hit radio in France on May 9, 2017, as the album's sixth single.
 The song peaked at number 44 on the Billboard Hot 100.

-"Die for You" was released to rhythmic contemporary radio on September 19, 2017, as the album's fifth single in the United States.
+"Die for You" was released to rhythmic contemporary radio on September 19, 2017, as the album's seventh single in the United States.
 The song peaked at number 43 on the Billboard Hot 100 during its original run and achieved a new peak of number six in January 2023.
 Following a remix with Ariana Grande, the song peaked at number one on the Billboard Hot 100 in March 2023.
+Directed by Christian Breslauer, the music video of "Die For You" was surprise-released in 2021, as part of the 5th anniversary of Starboy's release.

 "Secrets" was released to radio in Italy on November 10, 2017, as the album's seventh and final international single.
 The song peaked at number 47 on the Billboard Hot 100.